To view this document, you will need Adobe Acrobat Reader, a free download.

 I've picked up my new Accommodation Form.
 Now what do I do?

 The following three steps will ensure a clear understanding between you and your professors about your specific accommodations.

 Make an appointment to meet with your professors outside of class.

-After receiving your Accommodation Form from Disability Services Office, make an appointment to meet with your professors during their office hours.
+After receiving your Accommodation Form from Accessibility Resources Office, make an appointment to meet with your professors during their office hours.
 These hours can be found on the course syllabus for each class.
 This will maintain your confidentiality and offer you a "one-on-one" opportunity to engage your professors.
 Do not ask professors to sign your Form immediately before or after the 1st class meeting.
 Again, making an appointment and meeting with them individually will allow you the opportunity to discuss your needs in private.

 Meet with your professor and discuss your specific accommodations and needs.
 During your meeting with your professors, you want to review the Accommodation Form and then discuss how your accommodations will be provided in relation to that specific course.
 Taking your syllabus would be helpful when doing this.
 Examples of arrangements that could be made during this meeting are:

 • Discussing if there will be any pop quizzes, and how you would receive your accommodations for those.